Tarrare (Atlanta): Critical reviews

 "Tarrare" received critical acclaim.
 The review aggregator website Rotten Tomatoes reported a 100% approval rating with an average rating of 10/10 for the episode, based on 7 reviews.

 Michael Martin of The A.V.
 Club gave the episode an "A" and writing, "Is this fair to those characters and the viewer?
 That's a question for the season, but not this episode.
 Some people who love TV get most excited when a show breaks boundaries of content or format.
 Others are primarily concerned with characters and their care and feeding.
 By those criteria, this season was thrilling and frustrating.
 Also by those criteria, the finale was a complete success.
 Van (and Beetz) got a day in the sun, and a wealthy Frenchman got peed on under the moonlight."

 Alan Sepinwall of Rolling Stone wrote, "'Tarrare' is not just a hilarious closing note for Season Three, but a conclusion of the closest thing we've had to an ongoing story arc."

 Jordan Taliha McDonald of Vulture gave the episode a perfect 5 star rating out of 5 and wrote, "My primary regret is that this season did not allow us more time for Van's discovery of the artistry within her.
 The canvas awaits."
 Israel Daramola of The Ringer wrote, "For however mixed and jumbled its messaging and attempts at controversy may have been, there's still enough that makes Atlanta appointment television.
 Whatever story line the show claimed to be starting from back in Season 1, it has since transitioned into fully visualizing the id of its creative mastermind and his collaborators.
 This is Donald Glover's ride and we're all just along for it, wherever he decides to go next."

-Deshawn Thomas /Film wrote, "While there were plenty of funny and well-executed moments, and I enjoyed multiple episodes despite what I felt were some questionable and disappointing elements and choices, I feel this finale was a fitting end to a season that was equal parts entertaining and uneven in terms of execution and intent.
+Deshawn Thomas of /Film wrote, "While there were plenty of funny and well-executed moments, and I enjoyed multiple episodes despite what I felt were some questionable and disappointing elements and choices, I feel this finale was a fitting end to a season that was equal parts entertaining and uneven in terms of execution and intent.
 It's not that I didn't 'get' it — I just didn't always like it, even as a huge fan of absurdist humor and addressing things that make people uncomfortable, both of which Atlanta does with varying degrees of success."
 Kyndall Cunningham of The Daily Beast wrote, "While tonight's finale felt like a strange way to close out the season, it's a relief to end on a well-done, compelling piece of work re-centering the show's central players, regardless of whether it makes sense.
 It's likely that most fans will walk away from this season wishing Stefani Robinson was more involved."